 Actually, his +1 ability is very good.
 Until the end of turn, he becomes a legendary 4/4 red Dragon creature with flying, indestructible, and haste.
-Well, then.
 For 5 mana, that’s not bad at all, especially when you’re actually gaining him loyalty.
 That’s a very solid ability.

 The -3 ability is Flame Slash, deal 4 damage to target creature.
 It is a form of protection.
 While it’s a bit costly, it will deal with problem creatures that Lightning Strike and many other removal spells currently in Standard cannot.
 Sometimes, a creature simply has to go.